nelsonkimaiga/fuzzy-guacamole/README.md

-This back-end integrates with a MNO(Mobile Network Operator) Payment API by implemenating a B2C transaction and sending an SMS notification to the user based on the outcome of the transaction.
+This back-end service integrates with a MNO(Mobile Network Operator) Payment API by implemenating a B2C transaction and sending an SMS notification to the user based on the outcome of the transaction.

 Stack used:
 - Java 23